duanestorey/elevate-seo/readme.txt

 == Changelog ==

-= Version 1.1.1 () =
+= Version 1.1.1 (Oct 14, 2018) =

-* Changed: Now clicking in an SEO box will automatically use the defaults
+* Added: Ability to reset
 * Fixed: File upload broken image on some server configurations (MediaTemple for example)
 * Fixed: Issue with default images in web preview
-* Added: Ability to reset
+* Fixed: Issue with incorrect RSS feed title
+* Changed: Now clicking in an SEO box will automatically use the defaults

 = Version 1.1.0 (Oct 8, 2018) =